NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 The zone is signed and a single dry-run DS record is published on the parent.
 Validation errors yield error reports but invalid answers do not result in SERVFAIL responses to clients.
-In the absence of real DS records, resolvers fallback to no DS records for the zone.
-Essentially treating the zone as insecure, the same as before the dry-run DS publication.

 ### Experimental DNSSEC configuration {#experimental-dnssec-configuration}